MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-users-permissions.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: access, right, security ms.date: 10/01/2020
+ms.search.keywords: access, right, security ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: cc6a32653d443d45a8cb037be275ff84e449ca02
+ms.openlocfilehash: 852eb61a479f03b61c648904e2179168a5c18001
-ms.sourcegitcommit: 35f7e24c301926b39094aa64fe608afd04fdb8e1
+ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/10/2021
+ms.lasthandoff: 03/31/2021
-ms.locfileid: "5573367"
+ms.locfileid: "5774502"
 ---
 # <a name="create-users-according-to-licenses"></a>Create Users According to Licences

 This article describes how administrators create users and define who can sign in to [!INCLUDE[prod_short](includes/prod_short.md)], and which permissions are given to different user types according to the licences.

 When you create users in [!INCLUDE[prod_short](includes/prod_short.md)] you can assign specific permissions to them through permission sets and organise users in user groups.
 User groups make it easier to manage permissions for multiple users at the same time.
 For more information, see [Assign Permissions to Users and Groups](ui-define-granular-permissions.md).

-For more information about the different types of licences and how licensing works in [!INCLUDE[prod_short](includes/prod_short.md)], see the Dynamics 365 Licensing Guide, which you can download from [https://go.microsoft.com/fwlink/?LinkId=866544](https://go.microsoft.com/fwlink/?LinkId=866544).
+For more information about the different types of licences and how licensing works in [!INCLUDE[prod_short](includes/prod_short.md)], [download the Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544).

 > [!NOTE]
 > The process of managing users and licences varies depending on whether [!INCLUDE[prod_short](includes/prod_short.md)] is deployed online or on-premises.
 For [!INCLUDE [prod_short](includes/prod_short.md)] online, you must add users from Microsoft 365.
 In on-premises deployments, you can create, edit, and delete users directly.